Zabrane/erl-emp/specifications/emp.md

 signal an error code 3 (invalid compression scheme).
 If decompression fails, the implementation must signal an error code 4 (invalid compressed data).

+The compression extension must only be applied to messages of type data.
+An implementation receiving any other message with a compression extension must signal an error code 1 (protocol error).

 The content of the extension block is encoded as follows:

      0                   1                   2                   3